ellipsis-drive/react-leaflet-package/README.md

 _warning_ `loadAll=true` will ignore maxMbPerTile, maxTilesInCache and maxFeaturesPerTile settings.

-> Any details about the style object are documented in (this documentation)[https://docs.ellipsis-drive.com/developers/api-v3/path-vector/styles/add-style]
+_note_ for the style object, refer to [this documentation about it](https://docs.ellipsis-drive.com/developers/api-v3/path-vector/styles/add-style).

 ### Fetching metadata
 ```